wavemaker/docs/learn/how-tos/upgrade-guide-wavemaker-10-to-11.md

 ## Multi-version Studio

-The project card converts into a folder which contains two versions of the same project including version 10 and 11.
+The project card converts into a folder that contains two versions of the same project, including versions 10 and 11.

 ![](/learn/assets/converts-into-two-project-cards.png)